Dario-Maglio/CMPDA/README.rst

 Personal repository for physics computation and visualization!
 --------------------------------------------------------------

-Here you can find the basics of python, C, C++, ROOT, Fortran and quantum computing.
+Here you can find the basics of Python, C, C++, ROOT and quantum computing.

-Codes and materials come from different resources: the most are from the "Computing methods for experimental physics and data analysis" and "Metodi numerici" courses of the University of Pisa, and another consistent piece comes from the "Fisica computazionale" course of the University of Salerno.
-All sources are reported into the documentation and into the README file of the relative directories.
+Codes and materials come from different resources: the most are from the "Computing methods for experimental physics and data analysis" and "Metodi numerici" courses of the University of Pisa.
+All sources are cited into the documentation and into the README file of each directory.

 Here you can also find numerical algorithms, machine learning stuff and general physics scripts.